hashicorp/terraform-provider-google/website/docs/r/artifact_registry_repository.html.markdown

 * `format` -
   (Required)
-  The format of packages that are stored in the repoitory.
+  The format of packages that are stored in the repository.
   Possible values are `DOCKER`.